Finding and Fixing a Leak

 The three most common leaks are:

 Please note, not all leaks are detectable using DIY methods.
 You may be dealing with plumbing or equipment problems more severe than you realise.
-Because of this, even after patching leaks yourself, we encourage you to hire a pool professional to run their eyes over your pool to ensure you are not putting a bandaid over a major issue.
+Because of this, even after patching leaks yourself, we encourage you to consult a pool professional to ensure you're not using a bandaid solution for a heavyweight problem.

 Request A Service